-8.7.2.1 Where development is proposed in an area that has minimal ambient levels of light at night, appropriate studies will be required by the developer to determine potential impacts on the night sky and associated mitigation measures.
+8.7.11 Where development is proposed in an area that has minimal ambient levels of light at night, appropriate studies will be required by the developer to determine potential impacts on the night sky and in relation to abutting property owners, and associated mitigation measures.

-8.7.3 Accessibility
+8.7.12 Accessibility

-- 8.7.3.1 The Duty to Accommodate persons with disabilities applies to development and redevelopment within the Town.
-The Town will consider accessibility for persons with disabilities in all land-use planning and development decisions. - 8.7.3.2 Accessible design for the public realm includes the use of curb cuts, ramps, overhead lighting, pedestrian activated signals, change indicators, and appropriately designed crossings and parking areas.
-Additional components of accessible design may be included in the Town's Development Design Criteria, as revised, amended or replaced. - 8.7.3.3 The Town, will ensure that all new public facilities are designed for persons with disabilities, and that existing public facilities are improved to meet accessibility standards in accordance with the Ontario Building Code and Accessibility for Ontarians with Disabilities regulations, as applicable. - 8.7.3.4 The Town may plan for wayfinding facilities along its active transportation and trail network, sidewalks and roadways to communicate destinations and features of special significance. - 8.7.3.5 The Town's active transportation and trail network shall be designed in an accessible manner, with special consideration given to: - (a) Surface materials - (b) Landscape materials - (c) Visibility of entrances and exits - (d) Utility infrastructure placement - (e) Placement of amenities, such as benches, shade, water sources, washrooms, and trash or recycling receptacles. - 8.7.3.6 The Town will address all standards as required under the Accessibility for Ontarians with Disabilities Act.
+- 8.7.12.1 The Duty to Accommodate persons with disabilities applies to development and redevelopment within the Town.
+The Town will consider accessibility for persons with disabilities in all land-use planning and development decisions. - 8.7.12.2 Accessible design for the public realm includes the use of curb cuts, ramps, overhead lighting, pedestrian activated signals, change indicators, and appropriately designed crossings and parking areas.
+Additional components of accessible design may be included in the Town's Development Design Criteria, as revised, amended or replaced. - 8.7.12.3 The Town, will ensure that all new public facilities are designed for persons with disabilities, and that existing public facilities are improved to meet accessibility standards in accordance with the Ontario Building Code and Accessibility for Ontarians with Disabilities regulations, as applicable. - 8.7.12.4 The Town may plan for wayfinding facilities along its active transportation and trail network, sidewalks and roadways to communicate destinations and features of special significance in accordance with Accessibility for Ontarians with Disabilities standards. - 8.7.12.5 The Town's active transportation and trail network shall be designed in an accessible manner, with special consideration given to: - (a) Surface materials - (b) Landscape materials - (c) Visibility of entrances and exits

+- (d) Utility infrastructure placement - (e) Placement of amenities, such as benches, shade, water sources, washrooms, and trash or recycling receptacles. - 8.7.12.6 The Town will address all standards as required under the Accessibility for Ontarians with Disabilities Act.